 1. Abdominal Muscles.
 You can't underestimate the importance of a strong core - for anything!
 This is not just about getting your tummy back into shape after baby #x.
 Your abdominal muscles support your back and whole torso.
 In addition to classic crunches and/or sit ups - to borrow from Yoga - plank and side plank are great moves to practice.
 Plus, it is harder for the kids to climb on top of me when I am not laying on my back!

 Plank begins on your hands and feet as though you are at the top of a push up.
 You could also go down to elbows/feet or hands/knees to make it easier as you begin.
 Trying to keep your body as straight as possible as you hold this position.
-Take a break and repeat.
-Side plank is when you rotate onto just one hand or elbow and the outside of one knee or foot.

 3. Pectorals (Chest).
 Push ups can help here too.
 The traditional exercise is a chest press while lying on your back.
 You can try using your kid for this one too, though results may vary.